-If you’ve been following my blog for a couple years or know me in person, you know that I often find myself in some pretty hilarious and tricky predicaments – both on purpose and accidentally.
+If you’ve been following my blog for a couple of years or know me in person, you know that I often find myself in some pretty hilarious and tricky predicaments – both on purpose and accidentally.
 In the past year, however, I have managed to walk into all of the following situations on accident and some of them were highly coincidental.
 Others felt like something out of a movie but oh, no…they were certainly real.
-Each one provided me with an opportunity to feel extremely embarrassed in the moment and then to laugh about it in the next one.
+Each one provided me with an opportunity to feel extremely embarrassed at the time and then to laugh about it in the next one.
 All of these crazy moments gave me the chance to laugh at myself (or the situation around me) and not take myself too seriously.
 And, the longer I live abroad and take time to travel and leave my comfort zone, the more I think about all these funny moments and laugh even harder about them as time goes on.

 So, without further ado, I give you permission to laugh at and enjoy a few of the many hilarious things that happened to me in 2015.
 I’ve laughed at myself about these already so just know that I was laughing about them again while reminiscing and writing this post.
-Life abroad and travel are not all sunshine and rainbows everyday and some days are downright awful or problematic.
+Life abroad and travel are not all sunshine and rainbows every day and some days are downright awful or problematic.
 We all live this thing called life and that’s how it is – no matter where you live on this big, beautiful globe.
 Take a moment to appreciate the funny moments in life and learn from them.
 That’s what I try to do. 🙂

 Where: Budapest, Hungary